 Body of the Tibia, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The shaft of the tibia is defined by its three crests or margins and three surfaces.
-It begins at the tuberosity at the upper end and extends to the anterior margin of the medial malleolus at the lower end, providing structural strength and support to the leg.
+It begins at the tuberosity at the upper end and extends to the anterior margin of the medial malleolus at the lower end, providing structural strength and support to your leg.

 Body of the Tibia